-- Rendered and/or masonry piers (located at regular intervals), either with or without a plinth; with matching masonry or other appropriate infill panels; or - 150mm x 150mm hardwood timber posts with infill panels of open pool style fencing between. - Is limited to a maximum of 1.8m in height. - Must not include any coloured pre-finished metal sheets or unfinished materials including unfinished commons bricks; - Gates may be incorporated across the driveway where a front fence is provided.
+- Rendered and/or masonry piers (located at regular intervals) and plinth (a minimum of 300mm high); with matching masonry or other appropriate infill panels. - Is limited to a maximum of 1.8m in height. - Gates may be incorporated across the driveway where a front fence is provided.